Kalhath Institute

 Residency brief

 The Kalhath Institute, established in 2016, is the brainchild of Maximiliano Modesti, a craft entrepreneur based out of Mumbai and Paris.
-Kalhath is a training centre for the artisans of Lucknow and its surrounding areas, and offers a ‘Residency Programme’ that is one-of-a-kind, in that it facilitates the seamless blending of the world of art and craft through a collaborative exercise between the artist and the artisan with the use of a plethora of natural materials, ranging from silk and cotton thread to jute and the like, retaining their distinctive characteristics.
+Kalhath is a training centre for the artisans of Lucknow and its surrounding areas and offers a ‘Residency Programme’ that is one-of-a-kind, in that it facilitates the seamless blending of the world of art and craft, through a collaborative exercise between the artist and the artisan with the use of a plethora of material, ranging from silk and cotton thread to natural materials like jute and the like, while retaining the distinctive characteristics of both.

-The craftsmen on the Kalhath team are specialists in hand embroidery.
-Their craft covers the techniques of Zardosi, Ari, and a host of others, passed down through generations of craftsmen.
-The residents are encouraged to utilize the artisanal resources at Kalhath for the duration of their residency in an environment that is symbiotic in nature.
-In the recent past, Kalhath has had artists such as T. Venkanna and Pierre Roy Camille – supported by the French Institute in India – create artworks with their artisans.
+The craftsmen on the Kalhath team are specialists in hand embroidery; their craft covers the techniques of Zardosi, Ari and a host of others, passed down through generations of craftsmen.
+The resident is encouraged to utilize the artisanal resources at Kalhath for the duration of their residency in an environment that is symbiotic in nature.
+In the recent past, Kalhath has had artists such as T. Venkanna and Pierre Roy Camille - in collaboration with the French Institute in India - create artworks with their artisans.

 • Thematic focus Arts & Crafts (textile, embroidery)